iconic-simracing/iconic-dash/README.md

 3. Download & Install the [**ICONIC Dash Latest Release**](https://github.com/iconic-simracing/iconic-dash/releases)
 4. Setup your [**SimHub Action Triggers**](./docs/actions.md) to control the ICONIC Dash UI

+> [!NOTE]
+> At the moment, the dashboard was only tested in iRacing.
+Although it should work with all the other titles, it is expected to have issues.

 ## Compatible Sims
 ICONIC Dash offers native support for many sims, but will work with any simulator that offers native data to SimHub like: